In collaboration with

 It is from these values that the Vatolla Onion Festival is born, an event that brings together cuisine, popular culture, local economy, and a sense of community.
 It is a grassroots project, organized by the Vatolla Onion Association, led by Angela Marzucca, which gathers producers and enhances an identity product of Cilento.

-In the village, the 10th gastronomic and cultural event is celebrated, which started in July and will continue on August 9, 10, and 23.
+In the village is celebrating the 10th gastronomic and cultural event, which started in July and will continue on August 9, 10, and 23.

 In Vatolla, every onion is a piece of oral history, every dish a form of rural poetry, every festival an act of cultural resistance.
 Here, taste has deep roots.
 And it continues to make identity flourish.